 01.05.2018 - 31.07.2018

 SomoS is pleased to welcome French-Canadian painter Magalie Guérin (1973) to its Artist-in-Residence program.
-The Chicago-based artist joins SomoS May-July 2018 in Berlin, where she will conduct visual, intellectual and emotional research for the development of her abstractions.
+The Chicago-based artist joins SomoS May-July 2018 in Berlin, where she will conduct visual, intellectual and emotional research to develop further her abstract painting process.

-After absolving a residency at the Marfa Texas Chinati Foundation, (the contemporary art museum founded by the artist Donald Judd) Guérin will continue her work in Berlin, curious to see how the difference in landscape and cultural context, from Marfa’s solitude and serenity to Berlin’s urban hustle and bustle, will affect her work, ready to discover what new forms the architecture in Berlin will inspire in her work.
+After concluding a residency at the Marfa Texas Chinati Foundation, (the contemporary art museum founded by the artist Donald Judd) Guérin will continue her work in Berlin, curious to see how the difference in landscape and cultural context, from Marfa’s solitude and serenity to Berlin’s urban hustle and bustle, will affect her work and also curious to discover what new forms the architecture in Berlin will inspire in her work.